El Alma al Aire: Tour

+The album's tour included nine shows at the National Auditorium in Mexico City.

 To promote El Alma al Aire, Sanz began his El Alma al Aire Tour on 17 February 2001 in Caracas, Venezuela.
 Sanz toured throughout Latin America, Spain, and the US.
 The tour concluded on 22 September 2001 in Tenerife, Spain.
-His nine concerts at the Auditorio Nacional in Mexico City, Mexico, alone grossed over $2.8 million, the highest-grossing concerts of March, according to Billboard.
+His nine concerts at the National Auditorium in Mexico City grossed over $2.8 million, the highest-grossing concerts of March, according to Billboard.
 The set list consisted of songs from El Alma al Aire and his previous albums.
 In March 2002, Warner Music released the El Alma al Aire en Directo live album on VHS and DVD, which was filmed during a 28 June 2001 show at the Vicente Calderón Stadium in Madrid, Spain.

 Singles

 "Cuando Nadie Me Ve" was released as the lead single from El Alma al Aire on 18 August 2000.
 It peaked at number three in Ecuador; number four in El Salvador, Nicaragua, Panama, and Uruguay; number eight in Guatemala; and number twelve on the Billboard Hot Latin Songs chart in the US.
 The music video for "Cuando Nadie Me Ve", directed by Sebastien Grousset, was released on 14 September 2000.
-In the video, which was filmed in various locations in Madrid, Spain, Sanz is seen kissing and fighting with various women in a boxing ring.
+In the video, which was filmed throughout Madrid, Spain, Sanz is seen kissing and fighting with various women in a boxing ring in several scenes.
 The visual received a Latin Grammy nomination for Best Short Form Music Video in 2001.
 "Quisiera Ser" was released as the album's second single on 5 December 2000; it peaked at number nine in Chile, number four in Spain, and number seventeen on the Hot Latin Songs chart in the US.
 Alejandro Toledo directed the music video for "Quisiera Ser", which was also filmed in Madrid.
-The music video features Spanish models Esther Cañadas and Elia Galera and Colombian model Martha Lucía Pereiro in a jealousy triangle with Sanz, the latter of whom ends up being poisoned while at a costume party.
+The music video features Spanish models Esther Cañadas and Elia Galera and Colombian model Martha Lucía Pereiro in a jealousy triangle with Sanz.
+It ends with Sanz being poisoned at a costume party.
 According to Toledo, he was inspired by "Sleeping Beauty" while adapting to the song's message.

 The title track was released as the third single in 2001 and reached number 40 on the Hot Latin Songs chart in the US.
-Its music video, also directed by Toledo and filmed in Madrid, narrates an immortal man played by Sanz who, throughout history, falls in love with a woman belonging to another.
-Several Spanish celebrities appear in the video, including singer Miguel Bosé, filmaker Santiago Segura, actors José Coronado, and Gabino Diego.
+Its music video, also directed by Toledo and filmed in Madrid, narrates an immortal man played by Sanz who, throughout different time periods, falls in love with taken women.
+Several Spanish celebrities appear in the video, including singer Miguel Bosé, filmmaker Santiago Segura, and actors José Coronado and Gabino Diego.
 In addition to the three singles, "Hay un Universo de Pequeñas Cosas" was released as a promotional single for the album in 2001, as was "Me Iré (The Hardest Day)" for the special edition of the record.
 A music video was released for the latter, filmed in the Iberian Peninsula.
 A music video was also made for "Llega, Llegó Soledad".